konrad-g/ten/README.md

 `npm run install-all`

 ## Start application in development mode
 `npm run start`

 ## Start application in production mode
 `npm run start-prod`

 ## Run tests
 Run client Storybook tests: `npm run storybook`
 Run server tests: `npm run test-server`

-## Create development dependencies
-`npm run build-client-dev`

 ## Create minimised production dependencies
-`npm run build-client`

-## Watch client files, and rebuild them on change
-`npm run dev-client`
+`npm run build-prod`

 ## To automatically format code
 `npm run format-code`

 ## The best way to develop
-Open two terminal windows, in one, start development server with:
+Start development server and start rebuilding client files on change with:
 `npm run start`

-In another, start rebuilding client files on change:
-`npm run dev-client`

 Now open your app in a browser and start developing.
 The app will automatically refresh on any changes.

 ## To deploy to production
-1. Build production client files with: `npm run build-client`
+1. Build production client files with: `npm run build-prod`
 2. Start the app in production mode with: `npm run start-prod`.
 You can for example use [PM2](https://github.com/Unitech/pm2), in order to run it continuously.

 ## Architecture